georglauterbach/tex/README.md

 \begin{document}
 ```

-Files under `src/` can be used inside
+Files under `src/` can and must be used inside

 ``` LATEX
 \begin{document}
   ...
 \end{document}
 ```

+and not inside the preamble.
+These files mainly exists to eliminate boilerplate code.

 ## Disclaimer